giovixo/CUDA_get_start/README.md

 ./filename

-Where <flename> is the name of the file.
+Where filename is the name of the file.